 For those of you looking to purchase electronics testing equipment that will last for many years, Gardner Bender is among your top selections; this is also true of their battery tester.

-One of the most trustworthy and long-lasting solutions available is the Gardner Bender GBT-500 battery tester, which also has excellent accuracy.
+One of the most trustworthy and long-lasting solutions available is the Gardner Bender GBT-500 battery testers, which also has excellent accuracy.
 Its built-in testing probes, which let you test AA, AAA, C, D, 1.5V, 9V, button batteries, and more, make this feasible.

 It has three dials, so even though they are analog, they are considerably more exact and accurate than other dials.
 When it comes to this battery tester’s best feature, you’ll be happy to know that it has a 10-year warranty, making it perfect for long-term use.